PEESEgroup/QA-PBP-RL-Nexus/README.md

 `QA_peptide_generator/` contains code to run QA to discover plastic-binding peptides for a system conformation and associated Potts model.

-`demo/` contains code, example inputs, and example outputs for peptide discovery with QA and PPO.
+`demo/` contains code and example inputs for peptide discovery with QA and PPO.

 `Data Folder/` contains the following data used in the manuscript: